History and Mission

 Annual Rain and Garden Show

 The City of Westlake and the Westlake Watershed Group sponsor the annual Rain and Garden Show to raise awareness on stormwater quality issues and to promote eco-friendly products and healthy living.
-Residents and businesses can meet with City departments and local vendors.
+Residents and businesses can meet with City departments and over thirty five local vendors.

 Posters have been distributed throughout the city to encourage residents to minimize the use of chemical fertilizers.